xiaojie-qian/House-and-Urban-development/README.md

 <br>

 ## Questions
-1. Whether there are some differences in the market values of occupied versus not occupied housing units and whether these differences have a pattern over the period 2005 through 2013
+### 1. Whether there are some differences in the market values of occupied versus not occupied housing units and whether these differences have a pattern over the period 2005 through 2013
+- Descriptive statistics across the whole year
+- Compare the means of two different population (occupied vs. un-occupied)

 <br>